 A cozy cabin rental in Asheville, NC provides the right mix of relaxation and the feeling of “getting away from it all,” without being too far away (we’re talking like fifteen minutes or less) from what’s going on downtown, in West Asheville or the River Arts District.

-It’s the perfect combination of feeling miles away tucked into your own personal mountain retreat while still having easy access to all the action the city has to offer.
+It’s the perfect combination of feeling miles away tucked into your own personal mountain retreat (where you could do things like make your own cocktails and cozy up in front of a fireplace with a fun board game) while still having easy access to all the action the city has to offer.

 To help you pick the perfect place, I created this post to highlight some of the best cabins in Asheville, NC.